7.1 Obtaining transformation product data

 TPsLib <- generateTPs("library")

-# get TPs for the parents from a suspect screening
+# get TPs for the parents matched in a suspect screening

 TPsLib <- generateTPs("library", parents = fGroupsScr)